myvas/AspNetCore.Email/README.md

 What is this?
 ----------------

-A Middleware and a WebApi to send Email built on latest AspNetCore (It works on Windows, but NOT Linux yet!)
+A Middleware and a WebApi to send Email built on latest AspNetCore (It works on Windows, and Linux!)

 How to Use
 ----------------